 The tax year runs from 6 April to 5 April the next year.
-This means the most crucial UK tax deadline occurs in April.
+This means that the most crucial UK tax deadline occurs every April.

-That’s because there are various annual allowances and tax reliefs you need to make the best of to legally mitigate your income tax bill and to stop excessive taxes sapping your investment returns.
+That’s because there exist various annual allowances and tax reliefs that you need to make use of to legally mitigate your income tax bill and stop taxes devouring your investment returns.

-And most of these run on the basis of ‘use it or lose it’ by 5 April.
+Most of these are ‘use it or lose it’ allowances with a 5 April deadline.

-No good moping in June that you should have filled your 2023-2024 ISA allocation by 5 April, but you were too preoccupied by the Six Nations rugby!
+It’s no good bemoaning in June that you should have filled your ISA allocation by 5 April, but you were too preoccupied by the Donald Trump Show or the Six Nations rugby!

-No point cursing when you pay £500 in capital gains tax in July because you didn’t defuse it in March!
+No point cursing if you create a £500 capital gains tax liability in July that you might have defused in March!

-But it’s all too easy to overlook something.
+Of course you read Monevator.
+You know this kind of stuff.
+But it’s still all too easy to overlook something.

-So while we wait for our A.I. overlords to steal this job from us too, here’s a checklist of what you need to think about as the UK tax deadline draws near.
+So let’s run through a checklist of what to think about as the UK tax deadline draws near.

 Follow the links in each section to go deeper.